RMS Magdalena (1948): History

 At 04:00, the watch changed; the incoming watch were informed that the ship's course would mean that it would pass close to the Tijucas Rocks.
 Shortly before 04:30, a fix was obtained which showed that Magdalena was again 1/2 nmi north of her intended position.
-The captain was called as ordered and informed that arrival off Palmas Island would be at about 05:07.
-The first officer then took another fix as he was unsure of the accuracy of the first fix.
+Captain Lee was called as ordered and informed that arrival off Palmas Island would be at about 05:07.
+The first officer, C.J.
+Senior, then took another fix as he was unsure of the accuracy of the first fix.
 He had just returned to the bridge when something was seen in the water ahead of them, which the Third Officer took to be a ship without lights.
 The order "port, 3 degrees" was given, followed by "hard-a-starboard" immediately before Magdalena struck the Tijucas Rocks, located between the Carragas Islands and the Palmas Islands.
 The time of the grounding was 04:40.

 An SOS was broadcast, which was answered by the Brazilian Navy, which sent three submarine chasers and three destroyers to the scene.
 The passengers were ordered to take to the lifeboats.
 Tenders and tugs also assisted in the rescue of all passengers from Magdalena without loss of life.
 The sea conditions at the time were smooth.
 At 19:00, the steam turbines had to be shut down, and power was then provided by her auxiliary diesel engines.
 At about 20:00, the submarine chaser Guaporé arrived and started to rescue the passengers.
 Other ships which assisted in the rescue were the tugs Comandante Triunfo, Dorat, Saturno and Trovão, and also the cargo ship Goiaz.

 Magdalena was refloated at 23:34.
 Her No.3 compartment was flooded and she was down by the bows.
 Tugs were sent to tow her the 15 nmi into Rio de Janeiro.
 The tow started at 07:00 on 26 April, making slow progress, with the ship being towed stern first and making just 3 kn.
 Her bows were drawing 45 ft of water.
 She was abeam of Sugarloaf Mountain when she began to split in two forward of her aft superstructure.
 This happened as the ship was passing over a sandbank at the harbour mouth, which lay at a depth of about 45 ft.
 The anchors were then dropped.
 The remaining passengers and crew abandoned ship, with the last three leaving just before Magdalena broke up.